-Parking permits are required in General Parking Permit Zones between the hours of 8:30 am and 4:30 pm Monday to Friday, with the exception of:
+Parking permits are required in general parking permit zones (white parking bays) between the hours of 8:30 am and 4:30 pm Monday to Friday, with the exception of:

-- Easter break (From Good Friday to Easter Tuesday inclusive)
+- Easter break (Good Friday to Easter Tuesday inclusive)

 - University closed days (i.e. Federal public holidays)

 You can choose to purchase a long term permit through vPermit, or pay as you go with CellOPark.
 It’s free to park in white bays at the Warrnambool campus.
 All other permit zones are regulated all year round.

 Car parking on campuses is limited and in high demand, with the first six weeks of trimester usually the busiest.
 A valid permit allows you to park on campus in an available bay specific to your permit type.
 Purchasing a permit does not guarantee bay availability.

 Please make sure you only park in marked bays to avoid infringements.

 Free 'Park and Go' bays are available in the south-west corner of Car Park 3, Waurn Ponds.
 These bays are available to students and staff who can park for free and finish the last leg of their journey by riding, walking, or catching the intercampus bus.
 Please look for the blue bays and signs before you park to ensure you are in the Park and Go designated area.

 CellOPark is our 'Pay As You Go’ mobile App provider.
 You can establish a CellOPark account with a valid debit or credit card, use your smartphone, computer or call 9111 1799 to start and end a parking permit session.
 You don't need to decide how long you’ll require parking prior to purchasing a parking permit session - or pay for time not needed.
 You’ll only be charged for the parking time you actually use.